Can MicroGenDX help if you experience ongoing urinary tract symptoms?

 - Urine samples not easily impacted by time or temperature changes

-- DNA sequencing technology does not grow microorganisms, instead, it extracts the microbial DNA in the sample and matches it to a database with 30,000
+- DNA sequencing technology does not grow microorganisms, instead, it extracts the microbial DNA in the sample and matches it to a database with 57,000 species sequence codes.

-- All microorganisms in their database of 30,000+, including fungi, parasites and all types of bacteria, can be detected in a single test, and do not require different conditions or mediums
+- All microorganisms in their database of 57,000+, including fungi, and all types of bacteria, can be detected in a single test, and do not require different conditions or mediums

 To help demonstrate the accuracy of this type of DNA sequencing, when compared to standard urine culturing, MicroGenDX conducted a head-to-head study.
 Among other findings, one point is clearly relevant to all chronic UTI sufferers, particularly those frustrated by negative culture results: